MolecularCartography/ili/README.md

 Installation
 ------------
-There are 3 ways of running `ili: from this website, using an http server, or as a Chrome App.
+There are 3 ways of running `ili in Chrome: [from this website](http://ili-toolbox.github.io/), using your http server, or as a Chrome App.

 Input
 ------------